cwh47/PhysicalComputing/week3/readme.md

- #:space_invader: The Matrix is scary! :space_invader:
+ #The Matrix is scary! :space_invader:

 #####Just kidding, no it's not.
 You just need to choose the right pill.